 Tel: 1300 853 800

-Ansvar Insurance also offers public liability insurance to non-profit groups throughout Australia.
+Ansvar Insurance also offers public liability insurance to not-for-profit groups throughout Australia.
 For further information and contact details, go to the Community Insurance and Risk Management Centre on the Our Community website at www.ourcommunity.com.au (click on the “insurance” tab).